 Alcohol and Drug Policy/Illegal Substances

-Possession of illegal drugs or drug paraphernalia is prohibited and will subject the students involved to dismissal from the university.
+Possession of illegal drugs or drug paraphernalia is prohibited and will subject students involved to university disciplinary process and may result in dismissal.

 In accordance with Yeshiva University's Drug and Alcohol Policy, undergraduate students, regardless of age, are prohibited from possessing and consuming alcoholic beverages on Yeshiva University premises.
 Students are also prohibited from possessing any drug paraphernalia.